-Was the greater width was to accommodate bicycles?
-Perhaps.
-They were tolled $.25, the same as motorcycles.
-Their catchment far exceeds that of pedestrians.
-And, from a safety and traffic management perspective, routing them onto 16 foot paths make more sense that increasingly crowded roadways.
+In 1931, bicycles were tolled 25¢, the same as motorcycles, so they would have been viewed as a source of revenue.
+And from a safety and traffic management perspective, routing them onto 16 foot paths makes more sense that increasingly crowded roadways.

 The Bridge as Destination?

 “The George Washington is the most splendid of all Manhattan bridges.
 The view east features Riverside Drive and the Henry Hudson Parkway with their constant stream of cars.
 To the south, the ribbons of Manhattan’s highways are lost in the thickening cluster of roofs, but on a clear day, the play of the sun through its Himalayan towers, the funnels of great ocean-going liners in the Hudson River docks, and the smoking chimneys of New Jersey industrial towns are easily discernible.”5

 That notion that the Agency envisioned the George as a site of grand celebrations6 and source of revenue is demonstrated by their reporting of toll revenue from opening day:

 “20,000 pedestrians paid 10 cents per person to walk across the George Washington Bridge on its first full day of operation.”7

 George Washington Bridge on opening day.
 Image Flickr.

-Walking around New York City in the 1920’s Mr. Ammann would certainly have been influenced by the promenade across the Brooklyn Bridge – and the massive paths across the Williamsburg.
-Opened in 1903, the Williamsburg Bridge connected Brooklyn to Manhattan with a pair of 20-foot wide paths and comfort stations in the main towers.
+Walking around NYC in the 1920’s, Chief Engineer Ammann would have been influenced by the promenade across the Brooklyn Bridge – and the two 20 foot paths across the Williamsburg Bridge.

 What Would Othmar Do?